skenderidis/f5-ingress-lab/examples/cis/cis-crd/VirtualServer/IpamLabel/README.md

-# Virtual Server with IPAM Label
+# VirtualServer with Dynamic IP Allocation (IPAM)

-This section demonstrates the option to configure virtual server using IPAM label to manage the virtual server address.
+This section demonstrates the F5 IPAM functionality, where teh VirtualServer IP Address is dynamically provieded by the IPAM Controller.
-In order for the `ipamLabel` to provide an IP address, you need to have a F5 IPAM controller running and with the defined Labels/IP-ranges.

 First lets verify that the IPAM is running.